opengento/magento2-gdpr/docs/developer-guide/export-customer-data.md

 ## Export Customer Data

-In order to export your custom component, you must create a new processor.
+The export processor job is to loop through the customer data and export the result as an array type.
+It implements the following interface:

-To create a new processor, you must implement the following interface: `\Opengento\Gdpr\Service\Export\ProcessorInterface`.
+- `\Opengento\Gdpr\Service\Export\ProcessorInterface`

-Then, register your processor to the following composite `\Opengento\Gdpr\Service\Export\Processor\CompositeProcessor`, as described as following:
+The processors are registered to the following composite, if you want to register you own implementation, add it to the composite via the `di.xml` file configuration:

 ```xml
 <type name="Opengento\Gdpr\Service\Export\Processor\CompositeProcessor">